jet/equinox/README.md

 - can and has been used at every stage in an e-commerce pipeline
 - is presently aligning pretty neatly with diverse domains without any changes/extensions, both for me and others

-... as evidence for Decider being a _pattern_ (analogous to how event sourcing and various modern event sourced UI paradigms have a lot in common).
+... as evidence for Decider being *a pattern language* (analogous to how event sourcing and many modern event sourced UI paradigms share a lot of common patterns).

 #### ... about the process of making _decisions_